The prospect of tailor-made drugs that are customized to your individual

 dose, appearance and rate of delivery of a drug can be designed to suit

-an individual.
 FDA approved Spritam, for example, uses 3DP technology to create a more porous pill that is easier to swallow.

 3DP technology is already up and running in many areas.
 It allows orthopedic surgeons to print artificial bone,